anoma/nspec/docs/architecture-1/abstractions/logical-dags/resource-logic-dag.md

 From a particular resource logic DAG, an observer can calculate a _state_ as a key-value mapping by taking `key(resource)` and `(data resource, value resource)` for all resources created but not yet consumed (by final transactions) in the history of that DAG.

+!!! todo

-> TODO: Examples for data and values.
+     Examples for data and values.

 ---

+!!! todo

-> TODO: This section is notes, readers please ignore.
+     This section is notes, readers please ignore.

 Outstanding topics:
 - What exactly is the desired logic of a finality predicate?
 I think, from the intent layer, it is: "among the transactions which consume my intent and are valid, pick this one".
 It should not be more general than that because other constraints could have been encoded into the predicates already - finality predicate is only for _ranking_ in information uncertainty, and it is an _ordering_ which should also reference a _logical time_ (w.r.t. some identity).
 Then the question becoems how ranking functions are _combined_ across intents - we should be able to retain the guarantee that between two transactions with the same intents, where all intent authors prefer the latter, the former is not accepted.
 Given a set of intents included in a set of transactions, the ranking functions give a partial order to the transactions.  -- then these should _not_ be first-class, rather they are part of the definition of an identity, since ordering/ranking is concerned.
 So instead we should contemplate ways of encoding this into consensus providers'
 - Previously we had this concept of a "virtual resource" for modelling non-linear (infinitely consumable) things.
 However, since often these were physical-DAG-dependent, I think identity is the right abstraction here instead, maybe it would be good to come up with some motivating examples.